mattkimber/openttd_villages_is_villages/readme.txt

 further expansion... or perhaps relocate your HQ to provide an economic stimulus for a neglected backwater?

+== Attempt to get real economy year ==

+This is an experimental setting which tries to align tax and dividends to the calendar rather than OpenTTD's internal economy time.

+As there is no officially supported way to get the calendar time from a game script, this has a high risk of breaking or not working as expected.

+Note that dividend calculations will still use economic quarters, so you may need to adjust this setting for divdends to be taken as expected.

 == Large Maps ==

 If you have over 2000 towns on your map, it can take more than a month